purpleidea/mgmt/docs/faq.md

 solve this, shutdown and running mgmt process, run `rm mgmt` to remove the file, and then get a new one by running `make` again.

-### Type unification error: "could not unify types: 2 unconsumed generators".
+### Type unification error with string interpolation.

 Look carefully at the following code: